 2.7.1.
 About the Tributaries

-For each of these 29 tributaries, data were extracted (by characteristic) from Florida STORET and organized by WBID.
-The datasets were filtered to remove data that was deemed to be “invalid” for one or more of the following reasons (values in quotes are written as they are found in Florida STORET data fields).
+For each of these 29 tributaries, data were extracted (by characteristic) from Florida STORET (for data from 1997-2017) and FDEP WIN (2018 onward) and organized by WBID.
+The datasets were filtered to remove data that was deemed to be “invalid” for one or more of the following reasons (values in quotes are written as they are found in Florida STORET data fields):

 - Data identified as “LEGACY STORET” (data is reported from 1997 onward).